Overview

 Program Fee

-Includes all four modules and a $50 non-refundable registration fee.
+Includes all five modules and a $50 non-refundable registration fee.

 Full payment is required for registration to be confirmed.